almodhia0/post-stroke-depression-prediction/README.md

 This repository contains the code and supplementary materials associated with the study "post-stroke-depression-prediction", which develops a machine learning model to predict the probability of reported depression among individuals with a history of stroke, using data from the Behavioral Risk Factor Surveillance System (BRFSS).

-**Response to Reviewer Comments:**

-This repository is created in direct response to reviewer feedback during the peer-review process.
-Specifically, we address the concern that the model and code were not publicly available.
-We appreciate this feedback and have made the core components of our analysis accessible here.

 **Project Overview:**

 This project utilizes the 2023 BRFSS dataset (released September 2024) to build a predictive model for reported depression in individuals who have experienced a stroke.
 The model uses various demographic and health-related factors (listed below) to estimate the probability of an individual reporting a diagnosis of depression.
 It's important to note that the model predicts the probability of *reporting* a diagnosis, not the presence of active depression.
 This aligns with the "ever diagnosed" questions used in the BRFSS.